 Even if your date is a bust, we guarantee you’ll find something you love at a museum, whether that’s a new painting you’ll want a print of for your apartment or an entire gallery that you’ll want to bring all your friends to see.

 Having your first date at a museum isn’t just about establishing a romantic relationship between you and a potential partner.
 It’s about creating a long-lasting relationship with a cultural institution you can visit again and again.

-Been on a first date to a museum lately?
+Been on a first date to a museum or art gallery lately?
 Tell us about it in the comments.